Why Does EMDR Make You Tired? (And Why It Might Actually Be A Good Sign)

 EMDR uses bilateral stimulation (usually eye movements, tapping, or sound) to help your brain do something it couldn’t do on its own in the moment trauma happened… actually finish processing it.
 Your brain always had the capacity.
 It just got interrupted.

-That process takes an enormous amount of neurological energy.
-Your brain is forming new connections, integrating old information, and reorganizing how it holds painful experiences.
+That process takes significant energy because EMDR requires deep mental and emotional work.
+Your brain is forming new neural pathways, integrating old information, and reprocessing memories as it reorganizes how it holds painful experiences.
+This integration process is central to the effectiveness of EMDR.
 Feeling tired after EMDR makes complete sense when you understand what your brain just did.

-It's the Same Reason You're Tired After a Hard Therapy Session (But Honestly, Maybe Multiplied)
+It's the Same Reason You Experience EMDR Therapy Fatigue After a Hard Therapy Session (But Honestly, Maybe Multiplied)

 Most people know that a really heavy therapy session can leave you feeling drained.
 EMDR tends to amplify that.
 You’re not just talking about hard things.
 You’re accessing them at a deeper level, through the body and the nervous system, not just the thinking mind.

 During EMDR, your brain moves through different emotional states pretty rapidly.
 You might feel grief, anger, fear, and relief all within the same session.
+These intense emotions and the emotional intensity of the process can trigger both physical and emotional responses.
+It's common to experience physical symptoms and physical reactions during or after EMDR, such as headaches, muscle tension, sleep disturbances, or other bodily sensations, as your nervous system processes and heals.
 Your body responds to all of it.
+It is also common to feel physically tired and experience physical fatigue as a result of the emotional intensity and intense emotions processed during EMDR.
 Your heart rate changes.
 Your breathing shifts.
 You might notice tension moving through your muscles or sensation in your chest.

 The Tiredness Means Your Nervous System Is Doing Its Job